How to Apply

 To be eligible for admission you must hold a baccalaureate degree from an accredited college or university and register with the Law School Data Assembly Service (LSDAS).
 In addition one must sit for the Law School Admissions Test (LSAT) which is administered in February, June, October, and December at centers throughout the country and around the world.
 The LSAT should be taken as early as possible, but no later than the February prior to the September in which you plan to enter law school.

 The Admissions Committee considers each applicant upon an individual basis.
-Your undergraduate performance, as evidenced by success in a challenging course of study, good performance on the LSAT, Personal Statement, and personal recommendations, is the primary determinant of admission.
+Your undergraduate performance, as evidenced by success in a challenging course of study, good performance on the LSAT, Personal Statement, and personal recommendations,are the primary determinant of admission.

-Admission is for the fall semester only.
-Regular applications are accepted beginning October 1st, with July 1st being the deadline date.
 The Admissions Committee operates on a modified rolling admission basis.
 A candidate is notified as soon as an admission decision is made.
 The review of completed files begins as early as December 1st with some notification letters being sent at that time.
-Most candidates will receive a decision by April at the latest.
+Most candidates will receive a decision by the end of April.

 For more specific information on how to apply, please go to:

 - First Time Applicants

 - International Students

 - Previous Applicants

 - Transfer/Visiting Students

 Communication About Your File